automatiko-io/automatiko-examples/user-registration-gcp-cloudrun/README.md

 - io.automatiko.examples.userRegistration.invaliddata

 when deploying to CloudRun create triggers for each of the topic that is PubSub with messagePublished event.

+NOTE: For your convenience Automatiko generates a complete set of scripts for `gcloud` that are ready to be used.
+Look into `target/scripts` folder to find `gcloud scripts` for both deploying and undeploying.

 Once that is done you can publish first message (using Google Console) to the io.automatiko.examples.userRegistration topic with following content.